Lalo-B/making-a-web-server/README.md

 reading a hacking book using c and going to attempt to flash a burner phone

 continuing to read this book today

+today i worked and had errands so cant contribute sadly tomorrow ill try in the morining